jdchart/spider-python/docs/Metatdata-Fields.md

 - attribute: `instructionalMethod`
 - The Dublin Core `instructionalMethod` field looks to represent a process, used to engender knowledge, attitudes and skills, that the resource is designed to support.
 We have interpreted this as a field indicating the method by which the ressource can be displayed/viewed/communicated.
 Therefore this is where information pertaining to the display of the ressource is given.
 Notably and options for MemoRekall conversion.
 This data will have different meanings according to the element type (web, edge or node) and the way it is to be decoded.
 Spider will parse data into a single instructionalMethod entry which can be easily decoded.
 - [Dublin Core](https://www.dublincore.org/specifications/dublin-core/usageguide/elements/#instructionalmethod) description: A process, used to engender knowledge, attitudes and skills, that the resource is designed to support.
 Instructional Method will typically include ways of presenting instructional materials or conducting instructional activities, patterns of learner-to-learner and learner-to-instructor interactions, and mechanisms by which group and individual levels of learning are measured.
 Instructional methods include all aspects of the instruction and learning processes from planning and implementation through evaluation and feedback.
+#### Attributes:
+- `color` : a hex color as a string (including the #).
+- `important` : a boolean.
+For MemoRekall parsing, this will indicate if it is a top-level manifest or not.
+- `annotationPaint` : a boolean.
+For MemoRekall parsing, indicate if the node is painted when it is an annotation.
+- `annotationOverlay` : a boolean.
+For MemoRekall parsing, indicate if the annotation is painted ontop of the main ressource or underneath.
+- `annotationDisplayPos` : an array of 2 coordinate values in px.
+For MemoRekall parsing, where to paint the ressourse on the canvas. (starting from top left if overlayed, starting from bottom of main ressource if not overlayed).
+- `annotationDisplayScale` : a float.
+For MemoRekall parsing, the scale of the ressource (1 = full size).

 ## Other Fields